PrincetonUniversity/Vatic/README.md

 ## Installing Vatic ##

-After making sure you have Python 3.8 installed, clone the repository using one of the following from command line:
+After making sure you have Python 3.8, 3.9, or 3.10 installed, clone the repository using one of the following from command line:

 ```git clone https://github.com/PrincetonUniversity/Vatic.git```